Page last updated19th December 2024

 E-cigarette use (vaping)

-E-cigarette use (also known as vaping) is an emerging global issue in tobacco control [46045].
-E-cigarettes have been associated with a range of health impacts including injuries (poisoning, burns and seizures), lung injury, nicotine addiction, dual use with tobacco smoking, and increased uptake of tobacco smoking among non-smokers.
+E-cigarette use (also known as vaping) is an emerging global issue in tobacco control [46823].
+E-cigarettes have been associated with a range of health impacts including injuries (poisoning, burns and seizures), lung injury, nicotine addiction, dual use with tobacco smoking, and increased uptake of tobacco smoking among non-smokers [46823].
+There are also impacts on the environment such as indoor air pollution and waste.

 References